-A Security Test Laboratory in the context of NESAS is a security test laboratory that evaluates a network product according to one or several 3GPP SCASs and the security requirements defined in Section 7 below.
+A Security Test Laboratory in the context of NESAS is a security test laboratory that is authorised to evaluate a network product according to one or several 3GPP SCASs and the security requirements defined in Section 7 below.

 In addition, this Security Test Laboratory evaluates the Compliance Evidence provided by the Equipment Vendor that the Network Product under evaluation was developed in adherence to the previously assessed vendor development and lifecycle processes.